Gillette Drug Crime Attorney

 At Steven Titus & Associates, P.C., we offer skilled legal defenses against drug crime charges in Gillette and the surrounding areas of Wyoming.
 When seeking to make a drug arrest, law enforcement may not heed your rights when they search your car, home, or person for illegal substances and drug paraphernalia.
 Our Gillette criminal defense attorney can evaluate the circumstances that led to your arrest to determine if your rights were violated and proactively fight any drug charges you face.

-- Possession of a controlled substance (including meth)
+- Possession of a controlled substance (including meth or cocaine)

 - Possession with intent to distribute/sell

 - Marijuana cultivation

 - Drug manufacturing

 The penalties for a drug crime conviction vary based on the details of each case.
 A judge may take into account the amount of drugs involved, type of drugs, and type of offense that is involved in your case.
 However, the most common drug offense that you can be charged within Campbell County is possession, which can be charged as a wobbler.
 A wobbler means that the prosecution may choose to charge you with either a misdemeanor or felony.
 Almost all first-time offenders are charged with a misdemeanor, but if you are a repeat offender or are arrested with a large number of drugs in your possession, then you may face felony charges.

 If charged with misdemeanor possession, you could face:

 - Up to one year in a county jail;